Immunotherapy Treatment for Allergies

 Patients may experience some swelling at the injection site for a couple of days after each shot.
 In the event of a more severe reaction, the allergist will reduce the exposure levels to the allergen and adjust the treatment plan accordingly.

-“We are giving you things you’re allergic to, so there is the chance of anaphylaxis,” said Brookman.
-Although the chances of having an extreme reaction is rare, every patient who undergoes immunotherapy is prescribed an EpiPen as a precaution.
+Even in small doses, the allergy provider is giving the patient things they’re allergic to, so there is the chance of anaphylaxis.
+Although the chances of having an extreme reaction are rare, every patient who undergoes immunotherapy is prescribed an EpiPen as a precaution.

 Drops